 3. Product managers work closely with a (sometimes autonomous) cross-functional team

 The best example we’ve seen of this product team structure is the product squad, popularized by Spotify.
 We’ve even written about how the Spotify Squad model could help improve your development.

-This type of product teams is cross-functional, meaning each team consists of a small group of developers and a product owner.
-This team will work on a specific functional area of the product line—meaning they will develop domain expertise that can serve multiple products across the company’s product portfolio.
+This type of product team is cross-functional, meaning each team consists of a small group of developers and a product owner.
+This team will work on a specific functional area of the product line—they will develop domain expertise that can serve multiple products across the company’s product portfolio.